Aimera/api-client-java/README.md

 Aimera platform API class and examples for Java
 ===

+N.B.
 Due to 256 bit keys usage it may be needed to install Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files.
 For Java version 7 (https://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html) or version 8 (https://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html)

+In example below:
+ - `api.aimera.io` - is the domain of Aimera API server.
+For production use api.aimera.io, for testing you may use alpha.aimera.io
+ - `secret_key` - a unique key provided by Aimera to encrypt data exchange
+ - `owner_id` - a unique identifier provided by Aimera
+ - `client_id` - the identifier of the client performing action
+ - `event_id` - the identifier of the corresponding event in Aimera.
+ - `multiple` - for quantifiable challenges (ex. get 1 point for every 1 euro spent).
+Provide value to multiple points with.

 ## Event tracking example